NSO Insurance: A Guide for Medical Professionals

 As a nurse with individual malpractice insurance from NSO, you will be responsible for paying the monthly premiums on your policy.
 If an NSO liability policy is provided to you as part of your benefits package, your employer will cover the costs.

-The cost for a malpractice insurance policy with NSO varies from individual to individual.
-NSO provides malpractice insurance for student nurses for as little as $35 a year and professional nurses for as low as $106 per year.
+The cost of a malpractice insurance policy with NSO varies from individual to individual.
+NSO provides malpractice insurance for student nurses for as little as $35 a year and professional nurses for as low as $119 per year.
 Nurses in riskier specialties should expect to pay more.

 Insurance companies rely on risk management and risk assessment principles to determine how much a policyholder will pay for coverage.
-And they consider many factors when determining that level of risk.
+They consider many factors when determining that level of risk.

-Before NSO (or any other insurer) quotes you a monthly premium, they’ll assess the type of work you do.
-Including your specialty and your level of experience.
+Before NSO (or any other insurer) quotes you a monthly premium, they’ll assess the type of work you do, including your specialty and level of experience.
 The riskier your job, the more you can expect to pay.

 For example, a nurse practitioner is at higher risk for a malpractice claim than a nursing student with minimal involvement in clinical work.
 For that reason alone, an NP will pay higher premiums than a nursing student.

-Yet experience and specialty are but two of several things that will affect your premium rates.
+Yet experience and specialty are but two of several additional things that will affect your premium rates.

 Your Location

 The state in which you’re licensed to work is also a factor.
-Physician malpractice insurance in New York costs more than five times the price of an equivalent policy in California, Ohio, or Tennessee.
+Physician malpractice insurance in New York costs significantly more than the price of an equivalent policy in California, Ohio, or Tennessee.

 The Amount of Coverage You Need